 The three R’s stand for:

 By taking care to reduce the amount of waste you create in your home as well as reuse as much as possible and recycle, you can be sure you are doing your part to save the planet.
-Try walking or cycling instead of always jumping in the car and use cloth bags when you shop instead of bags made from plastic.
+Try walking or cycling instead of always jumping in the car, and use bags made from coastal and marine recycled plastic textiles when you shop instead of bags made from plastic.

 The WEEE Directive covers the regulations of the recycling of electronic goods throughout Europe and its primary aim is to reduce the amount of waste that we produce on a massive scale.
 While you can do a lot to reduce your carbon footprint by living the three R’s rules, it is also important for manufacturer’s to do more to recycle their products and this is why the WEEE Directive was introduced.